 #1 – The Metropolitan Museum of Art

-The stunning Metropolitan Museum of Art sits on the iconic Museum Mile, and is home to a permanent collection of over 2 million artworks.
+The stunning Metropolitan Museum of Art sits on the iconic Museum Mile and is home to a permanent collection of over 2 million artworks.
 Incredible works from antiquities and prominent European styles sit alongside a huge collection of American and modern art!
-The Met’s collection also extends to the Cloisters, which is the home to art and artifacts from Medieval Europe, while the Met Bauer is where you’ll find some incredible collections of musical instruments, traditional dress and weapons from across the globe!
+The Met’s collection also extends to the Cloisters, which is the home to art and artefacts from Medieval Europe, while the Met Bauer is where you’ll find some incredible collections of musical instruments, traditional dress and weapons from across the globe!

 #2 – Central Park

 Like a scene from a movie, Central Park awaits with its ice-skating rink turned fun park in the summer, an iconic fountain or incredible lake with tiny rowboats gliding along.
 The designated national historical landmark is the most visited urban park in the USA and, unsurprisingly, is known as one of the most filmed in locations in the world.
 Get lost in this all-season New York location on a Hidden Secrets tour or make the most of its gorgeous landscape with a photo tour!